How to Become an X-Ray Technician

 Opportunities for Advancement

 Experienced X-ray technicians can expect salary increases and greater flexibility in scheduling and shift selection.
 Over time and with experience, radiologic technicians will use more sophisticated imaging techniques and may specialize in a clinical area of interest such as MRI or cardiac imaging.

 If you would like to gain the necessary education to become an X-ray technician, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the Bureau of Labor Statistics, the median pay for radiologic technicians was $54,340 in May 2010—much higher than the median salary for all health technology occupations.
-The middle eighty percent of radiologic technicians earned between $36,000 and $76,000 annually.
+According to the Bureau of Labor Statistics, the median pay for radiologic technicians and technologists is $55,200 as of May 2013 - much higher than the median salary for all health technology occupations.
+The middle eighty percent of radiologic technicians earned between $37,570 and $78,440 annually.
 Earnings vary across geographic areas and are generally highest where there is a shortage of healthcare workers.

 The Bureau of Labor Statistics projects that employment of radiologic technologists will increase by 21% between 2012 and 2022, which is considered faster than the average for all occupations.
 An aging population will require more diagnostic imaging services in coming years.
 Additionally, new federal laws mean that a growing number of people will be insured, likely leading to a greater demand for the services of X-ray technicians.